 Notes

-- This recipe uses chickpea pasta (Banza) which comes in 8 ounce boxes, so if you are using a full pound of pasta, you will want to double the sauce and cashew cheese sauce ingredients as well.
+- This recipe was written using chickpea pasta which comes in 8 ounce boxes.
+If you are using a full pound of pasta, double the ingredients and use a 9×13 dish instead.

 - If you are using canned diced tomatoes, drain off some of the liquid in the can before quickly blending, otherwise the sauce may be too watery.